Surgery Christmas 2019 New Year 2020 arrangements

-- There will be reduced staff from Monday 21st December 2015 to the 8th January 2016.
-The surgery will however remain open most of the time, apart from the statutory holidays (and 29-31 Dec) when normal "after hours" arrangements apply, namely emergencies should use the 111 system or attend the Hawera Emergency Department (ED) and urgent problems that cannot wait until the practice re-opens should access the A&M clinics in New Plymouth -see a/h options.
+- The surgery will be closed from Friday 20th December 2019 until Monday 13th January 2020.
+Please ensure you do not run out of a regular medication during this time, but if you do, you should contact your usual pharmacy where an extension may be dispensed at the sole discretion of the pharmacist (who may refuse and/or liaise with me by phone).
+When closed normal "after hours" arrangements apply, namely emergencies should use the 111 system or attend the Hawera Emergency Department (ED) and urgent problems that cannot wait until the practice re-opens should access the A&M clinics in New Plymouth -see a/h options.

-- During office hours in the festive season please contact the surgery on (06) 2785189 for medical advice.
-The Practice Nurse will usually be available to see minor problems (eg dressing changes, vaccinations, BP checks etc), arrange urgent medication repeats if you run low or to advise you on medical care options.
-Emergency and very urgent problems can and should be seen at Hawera or Base Emergency Departments as usual but less urgent problems should be discussed with the Practice Nurse who may discuss the problem with me by phone, suggest using a New Plymouth A&M clinic or make an appointment with me on my return.
+- During office hours in the festive season you may contact the surgery on (06) 2785189 for standard advice on whom you can contact for medical care.
+Some years, the Practice Nurse may be available in January [but not Jan 2020] to see minor problems (eg dressing changes, vaccinations, BP checks etc), arrange urgent medication repeats if you accidently run low or to advise you on medical care options.
+During that time emergency and very urgent problems can and should be seen at Hawera or Base Emergency Departments as usual but less urgent problems should be discussed with the Practice Nurse who may discuss the problem with me by phone, suggest using a New Plymouth A&M clinic or make an appointment with me on my return.
 Some problems may well need basic investigations started (such as blood or urine tests) which the Practice Nurse may initiate.

 - If you are not sure if you should attend the ED or travel to New Plymouth after-hours (including Statutory Holidays), you should feel free to contact 0800 Healthline (0800 611 116) and a trained nurse will advise you.
-General After-hours advice will always be available 24/7 by ringing the surgery on (06) 2785189.
+Advice on After-hours services will always be available 24/7 by ringing the surgery on (06) 2785189.

-- Maternity patients needing urgent attention should contact the Maternity Unit - phone (06) 2789911.
-Bernadette Winks will be available for any LMC cover.
+- Maternity patients needing urgent attention should contact their LMC or the Maternity Unit - phone (06) 2789911.